 The height, in relation to the National Geodetic Vertical Datum (NGVD) of 1929, (or other datum, where specified) of floods of various magnitudes and frequencies in the floodplains.

 16.2 Permitting

-All proposed development in any SFHA shall require a permit.
+All proposed development in any SFHA shall require a Certificate of Zoning Ordinance Compliance from the Land Use Department.

 16.3 New Construction and Improvements